James Kimo Williams

 After 30 years of teaching, Kimo retired from Columbia College Chicago in 2015 where he was an associate professor in the Management and Music Departments.

 He has received numerous awards to include; the Vietnam Veterans of America’s Excellence in the Arts Award: People To People International’s Presidents Award: the Lancaster Symphony’s 38th Recipient - Composers Award for Contributions to American Music: the League of Black Women’s Black Rose Award among others.
-Kimo is a Fulbright Specialist and a Purpose Prize Fellow.
+Kimo is a Fulbright Specialist and a Purpose Prize Fellow (AARP recognition).

 He is currently a National Academy of Recording Arts and Sciences (Grammy Organization) Advocacy member representing the State of West Virginia to the 116th US Congress.

 Kimo and his artist, partner, and wife, Carol have together collaborated on many works, to include her contribution to several of his musical works.
 They have produced multiple recordings and have performed together since 1978.
-They live in outside of Shepherdstown West Virginia.
+They live on a cliff overlooking the Potomac River in Shepherdstown West Virginia.